-3.2.1 Make Legal and Financial Commitments on behalf of District
+3.2.1 Make Legal and Financial Commitments on Behalf of District

-The District President is authorized, once the District Board of Trustees has concurred that a local emergency is occurring, to 1) make a legal or financial commitment on behalf of District during emergency operations and 2) purchase additional flood fight supplies or materials.
+The District President or the District Secretary are authorized, once the District Board of Trustees has concurred that a local emergency is occurring, to 1) make a legal or financial commitment on behalf of District during emergency operations and 2) purchase additional flood fight supplies or materials.
 There is no limit to the commitment that can be made.
-Any single trustee can take these actions upon recognition of a threat to levee integrity even without prior concurrence of the District Board of Trustees that a local emergency is occurring, but in this case the District Board of Trustees must be notified of the action within 24-hours.
+Any single trustee or the District Secretary can take these actions upon recognition of a threat to levee integrity, even without prior concurrence of the District Board of Trustees that a local emergency is occurring, but in this case the District Board of Trustees must be notified of the action within 24-hours.

 The District President or Secretary will sign written contracts with private vendors or other public agencies stemming from emergency actions as described above.